mukthiarahamad/Infosys/README.md

 Have added complete test cases for actions, reducer and have also tried to add few test cases to demonstrate the use of Enzyme shallow rendering etc for unit testing using jest

+## Code Coverage
-## have also configured code coverage
+Have also configured code coverage